allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)

-## Available tools on the market

 At this point we knew what we needed to do to solve our problems - we had to migrate all MongoDB databases from old shared clusters, to new independent clusters on Kubernetes.
 Now came more difficult part of _"how"_ should we do it.

+## Available tools on the market

-To be able to answer this question, we've started with preparing list of requirements, which needed to be met by a tool to migrate databases (referred to as _"migrator"_).
+Firstly, we've started with preparing list of requirements, which needed to be met by a tool to migrate databases (referred to as _"migrator"_).

 ### Requirements